ViseROM/TransitionAnimationDemo/README.md

 #### Description
 - A Demo of transition animations
-- GUI built using the Swing AWT libraries in Java
+- GUI built using the Swing and AWT libraries in Java
 - Use mouse to click on buttons